tonethar/IGME-330-Fall-2021/projects/project-3.md

 ## I. Overview

-- You will create a compelling interactive media experience that allows the user to explore a media-related theme (of your choice)
+- You will create a compelling interactive media experience that allows the user to explore a media-related theme (of your choice):
   - It should be (or approaching) "portfolio quality" - something you would not be embarrassed to show a potential employer
   - Let's call the above bullet point "Impact" - which is what your app should have
   - Ideally the experience will run in all modern browsers, but at a bare minimum it must run in recent versions of Chrome.